 Because we are constantly striving to improve our products, it is important to keep track of which version of each product you have.
 This is especially true when you are requesting technical support or looking to upgrade to the latest revision.
 The latest release version for each DEI end-user software package is shown below:

-Each MTP/IP application consists of many components.
-These may include executables, installers, documentation, and sample configuration files.
-The overall collection of these things is called a "package".
-Whenever any component changes, the package version is updated.
-As a result, the version label of a package may be different from the version labels of the individual components.
+Application packages contain executables, installers, documentation, and sample configuration files.
+Not all components change with each new release, so the version label of a package may be different from the version labels of the individual components.

 Package versions take the form of "9.9Z".
 That is, two numbers and a letter.